pantheon-systems/example-drops-8-composer/README.md

 ## Re-enabling automation

 The automation which ran daily to check for composer updates has been disabled as of `12/1/22`.
-Build Tools users can re-enable automation to check for composer updates by uncommenting lines `277-286` in `.circleci/config.yml`.
+Build Tools users can re-enable automation to check for composer updates by uncommenting the  `scheduled_update_check` in `.circleci/config.yml`.